tiantz17/CARA/README.md

 - **SR@5%**: Success rate at top 5%.
 The hit compounds are defined as those with top 5% highest activities.
 Success: at least one hit compound ranked at the top 5% of the list by predicted scores.

-For the LO task, we need the overall ranking of compounds, therefore we use correlation coefficients.
+For the **LO** task, we need the overall rankings of the compounds, therefore we use correlation coefficients.

 - **PCC**: Pearson's correlation coefficient.